 After a player has pocketed and correctly covered the Queen, the board will be won by the player who sinks all their own Coins.

-Each shot must be taken using the Striker which must sit between the base lines directly in front of the player.
+Players must use their Striker to take each shot.
+The Striker must sit between the base lines directly in front of the player.
 If the Striker fails to leave both lines, the player can try again up to three times before losing their turn.

 The Striker should cross the front baseline forwards, you are not allowed to flick backwards or horizontally.